-Pupils will study three components, covering the following content areas:
+Students will study three components, covering the following content areas:

-Human Lifespan and

-Development gives you the

-opportunity to study how people

-grow and develop over the

-course of their lives, from infancy

-to old age.
-You will also look at

-the factors that may affect

-growth and development

-throughout the lifespan and how

-individuals cope with these

-changes.

-Health and Social Care Services you will investigate common services as well as those for specific needs and consider how they meet individual's needs.
+- Human Lifespan and Development gives you the opportunity to study how people grow and develop over the course of their lives, from infancy to old age.
+You will also look at the factors that may affect growth and development throughout the lifespan and how individuals cope with these changes. - Health and Social Care Services you will investigate common services as well as those for specific needs and consider how they meet individual's needs.
 You will examine the barriers to individuals accessing services and how they may be overcome.
-You will explore the skills, attributes and values that are required in health and social care, and their importance in making sure that the people who use these services get the care they need.

-Health and Wellbeing explores the factors that can have a positive or negative influence on an individual's health and wellbeing.
+You will explore the skills, attributes and values that are required in health and social care, and their importance in making sure that the people who use these services get the care they need. - Health and Wellbeing explores the factors that can have a positive or negative influence on an individual's health and wellbeing.
 You will learn to interpret physiological and lifestyle indicators and use this information to design an appropriate plan for improving someone's health and wellbeing.

-Component 1: Human Lifespan Development - Internally assessed unit of work worth 30% of the overall grade

-Component 2: Health & Social Care Values-Internally assessed unit of work worth 30% of the overall grade

-Component 3: Health & Wellbeing - Written Assessment worth 40% of the overall grade
+Component 1: Human Lifespan Development - Internally assessed unit of work worth 30% of the overall grade Component 2: Health & Social Care Values- Internally assessed unit of work worth 30% of the overall grade Component 3: Health & Wellbeing - Written Assessment worth 40% of the overall grade

-Qualifications: This qualification, will allow pupils to develop a practical understanding of the health and social care sector and build useful skills, which are not generally covered in GCSE courses.
+Qualifications: This qualification will allow students to develop a practical understanding of the health and social care sector and build useful skills, which are not generally covered in GCSE courses.
 If you decide to go on to further study of health & social care, you could progress to a Level 2 Technical Certificate or to a Level 3 programme, such as A Levels, a T Level or a BTEC National, either on its own or in combination with A levels.

-Social work; Caring for others for example young children, the elderly or those with specific needs as well as early years.
-Health care assistants, Teaching, Policing, Doctors, Nurses, Paramedics
+Possible careers: Social work; Caring for others for example young children, the elderly or specific needs.